cleaniquecoders/packager/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Nasrul Hazim at nasrul@cleaniquecoders.com.
+If you discover a security vulnerability within Laravel Standalone Package Creator, please send an e-mail to Nasrul Hazim at nasrul@cleaniquecoders.com.
 All security vulnerabilities will be promptly addressed.

 ## License